 Karen Leopold Memorial Scholarship for Teacher Training

-To honor Karen Leopold’s life work of changing as many students’ lives as possible for the better, the IDA-RMB is honored to offer a scholarship for public school educators in Colorado and Wyoming to receive funds towards Orton-Gillingham Approach training and similar, high-quality practicum-based instruction.
-Karen truly believed that training teachers was the way to reach the most students, and she herself trained hundreds of instructors.
-Preference will be given to teachers working in schools without in-house professional development training opportunities, and in economically struggling neighborhoods.
-If you would like to contribute to the scholarship and help spread quality literacy instruction to more teachers and students, please click below:
+To honor Karen Leopold’s life work of improving as many student lives as possible, the IDA-RMB is honored to offer a scholarship for public school educators in Colorado and Wyoming.
+The scholarship award is to be used towards Classroom Educator training and the associated practicum from the Orton Gillingham Academy.
+Karen truly believed training teachers was the way to reach the most students, and she trained hundreds of instructors.
+Preference will be given to teachers without in-house professional development training opportunities and who work in economically struggling neighborhoods.

 You can also send a check to the IDA-RMB and mail it to 740 Yale Road, Boulder CO, 80305.